2sic/2sxc-docs/2sxc Docs Generator/basics/platforms/differences.md

 ## WebAPIs

-1. A new base class has been defined but not fully tested
+1. A new base class has been defined but not fully tested;
-1. Decorator Attributes are figured out and mostly documented
+1. We should probably create a list of viable base classes and explain the differences

 ## REST APIs